keirthana/anbox-cloud-docs/reference/application-manifest.md

 └── manifest.yaml
 ```

+(sec-application-manifest-hooks)=
 ## Hooks

 Hooks allow you to run custom scripts when a certain event is triggered in the life cycle of an instance.
-See [Hooks](https://discourse.ubuntu.com/t/hooks/28555) for more details about the usage of hooks in an application.
+See {ref}`ref-hooks` for more details about the usage of hooks in an application.

+(sec-application-manifest-bootstrap)=
 ## Bootstrap

 An application bootstrap can be fine-tuned through the `bootstrap` field.